-We know you're excited about getting your new T-Maxx on the road, but it's very important that you take some time to read through the Owner's Manual.
-This manual contains all the necessary set-up, break-in, tuning, and operating procedures that allow you to unlock the incredible performance and adjustment potential that Traxxas engineers designed into T-Maxx.
+We know you're excited about getting your new T-Maxx 3.3 on the road, but it's very important that you take some time to read through the Owners Manual.
+This manual contains all the necessary set-up, break-in, tuning, and operating procedures that allow you to unlock the incredible performance and adjustment potential that Traxxas engineers designed into T-Maxx 3.3.
 Even if you are an experienced R/C enthusiast, it's important to read and follow the procedures in this manual.
+T-Maxx 3.3 contains new technologies in the engine, suspension, and transmission operation that you may not be familiar with.
 Pay particular attention to the fuel and break-in requirements for the engine.
-The advanced design of the TRX Racing Engine has a special break-in procedure that has been developed and proven to produce the best-performing engine possible.
+The advanced design of the TRX 3.3 Racing Engine has a special break-in procedure that has been developed and proven to produce the best-performing engine possible.
 Using traditional or old-fashioned procedures could reduce engine performance and longevity.